East Evergreen Historic District is bound by 3rd and 7th Streets, McDowell Rd, the alley South of Willetta St and the I-10 in Phoenix

 Conveniently located near downtown Phoenix, East Evergreen provides easy access to a variety of amenities, including dining, shopping, and cultural attractions.
 Discover the allure of this historic neighborhood and experience the timeless beauty of East Evergreen.

-East Evergreen Historic District is a stone’s throw away from Townsend Park.
+East Evergreen homes are a stone’s throw away from Townsend Park.
 It’s a neighborhood park located at the northeast corner of Lynwood and 5th Streets and is approximately 1.5 acres in size with a lighted basketball court, volleyball court, playground and picnic area.

 Additional Nearby Amenities

 Margaret T Hance Park, which is a 30-acre wonderful park, is also very close.
-Also close is the the Burton Barr Library which is always having its own family-oriented events.
+The Burton Barr Library is also nearby which is always having its own family-oriented events.

 The Architectural Styles and Square Footage in East Evergreen Neighborhood

-East Evergreen Historic homes are mostly Craftsman-style Bungalows with deep front lawns and large porches which line Willetta and Lynwood between 7th Street and 3rd Streets.
+East Evergreen Historic homes architecture are mostly Craftsman-style Bungalows with deep front lawns and large porches which line Willetta and Lynwood between 7th Street and 3rd Streets.
+Other styles in this neighborhood include Craftsman, Spanish Revival, and Tudor.

 Additionally, many of these classics sit on large lots up to 1/3rd acre.
 Square footage ranges from 900 to 3500 and are on deep, narrow lots.
 These homes usually feature tons of built-ins with hardwood floors and grandma-style door knobs.